MrKrabat/plugin.video.crunchyroll/README.md

 - [x] View all seasons/arcs of an anime/drama
 - [x] View all episodes of and season/arc
 - [x] Context menu "Goto series" and "Goto season"
-- [x] Add anime/drama from your queue/playlist
+- [x] Add anime/drama to your queue/playlist
 - [ ] Remove anime/drama from your queue/playlist
 - [x] Display various information
 - [x] Watch videos with premium subscription